Back to Insects & Pests

 Syringing plants.
 Many household plant pests can be controlled, at least in part, by washing the plant periodically with a vigorous jet of water.
 This is particularly effective for spider mites and aphids, which are most readily dislodged.

 Cultural changes.
-Watering affects houseplant pests in a couple of differerent of ways.
+Watering affects houseplant pests in a couple of different ways.
 Excessively moist soil favors the development of problems with fungus gnats.
 However, plants placed in very hot, dry sites are prone to problems with spider mites.

 Handpicking.
-Larger houseplant insects can be controlled by handpicking.
+Larger houseplant insects can be controlled by hand picking.
 This is especially useful for scale insects and mealybugs.
-Regularly using small, hand-held vacuums assist in controlling whiteflies.
+Regularly using small, hand-held vacuums assists in controlling whiteflies.

 Trapping.
 Yellow sticky traps can be useful to reduce the number of insect pests that fly – whiteflies, winged aphids, and fungus gnats.
-These traps are sold commercially or you can easily make them by cutting bright yellow cardboard and covering it with petroleum jelly or some other sticky material.
-However, trapping alone will not entirely eliminate problems because much of the population, including the younger stages, remain on or about the plants.
+These traps are sold commercially, or you can easily make them by cutting bright yellow cardboard and covering it with petroleum jelly or some other sticky material.
+However, trapping alone will not eliminate problems because much of the population, including the younger stages, remain on or around the plants.

 Sanitation.
 Seriously infested plants are often best discarded because they usually require lengthy and extraordinary efforts to control the pests.
 They may also serve as a source for infesting other plants.
 You can use periodic “host-free” intervals to cause insects that survive for short periods without feeding to die out.